Organic body wash - solid bars or liquid plastic bottles?

 - Great for all skin types, but this black soap is best for acne-prone and oily skin.

-How to use this black soap:
+How to use this facial soap bar:

 Hand lathering is usually the suggested method for cleansing your face and body.
 Take care to avoid eyes.